Gowiem/terraform-workshops/intermediate-terraform/exercises/02/README.md

 Initializing provider plugins...
 - Checking for available provider plugins...
-- Downloading plugin for provider "aws" (hashicorp/aws) 2.70.0...
+- Downloading plugin for provider "aws" (hashicorp/aws) 3.31.0...

+The following providers do not have any version constraints in configuration, so the latest version was installed.

+To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to add version = "..." constraints to the corresponding provider blocks in configuration, with the constraint strings suggested below.

+* provider.aws: version = "~> 3.31"

 Terraform has been successfully initialized!